JOINT REPLACEMENT: HIP TEP

 Your hip specialist in Mainz: Prof. Dr. med.
 Karl Philipp Kutzner

 The hip is one of the largest and most heavily stressed joints in the human body.
-Conditions such as osteoarthritis, avascular necrosis of the femoral head, or rheumatoid arthritis can lead to severe pain and a significant reduction in quality of life.
-When conservative therapies reach their limits, total hip replacement (THR) can restore mobility and provide pain relief.
-At the ENDOPROTHETICUM Rhein-Main, you will have access to the expertise of renowned hip specialist , who will provide you with comprehensive care.
+Conditions such as osteoarthritis, femoral head necrosis, or rheumatoid arthritis can lead to severe pain and a significant reduction in quality of life.
+When conservative therapies reach their limits, artificial joint replacement (hip TEP) can restore mobility and enable pain-free living.
+At ENDOPROTHETICUM Rhein-Main, you have access to Prof. Dr. med.
+Karl Philipp Kutzner, a renowned hip specialist who provides comprehensive care.

 Why a hip specialist is crucial for success

-Hip replacement surgery is a highly specialized procedure requiring extensive experience and precision.
-A renowned hip specialist like Prof. Kutzner possesses in-depth knowledge of the latest surgical techniques and prosthesis models.
-This ensures that the best possible solution is found for each patient, whether a standard prosthesis or a special short-stem prosthesis that can be implanted in a bone-sparing manner.
+The implantation of a hip endoprosthesis is a highly specialized procedure that requires extensive experience and precision.
+A proven Hip Specialist like Prof. Kutzner has in-depth knowledge of the latest surgical techniques and prosthesis models.
+This ensures that the best individual solution is found for each patient, be it a standard prosthesis or a special short shaft that can be used in a bone-sparing manner.

-The advantages of treatment by a hip specialist:
+The benefits of treatment with a hip specialist:

-- Precise diagnostics: Accurate analysis of the cause of your hip problems as a basis for therapy planning.
+- Precise diagnostics: Exact analysis of the cause of your hip complaints as a basis for therapy planning.

-- Individual consultation: Detailed information about all treatment options and selection of the appropriate type of prosthesis.
+- Individual counseling: Detailed information about all treatment options and selection of the suitable prosthesis type.

-- Modern surgical procedures: Application of minimally invasive, muscle-sparing surgical techniques for faster rehabilitation.
+- Modern surgical techniques: Use of minimally invasive, muscle-sparing surgical techniques for faster rehabilitation.

-- Expertise in short-stem prostheses: Prof. Kutzner is a recognized short-stem expert who confidently applies this bone-saving method.
+- Expertise in short stem prostheses: Prof. Kutzner is a recognized short stem expert who safely applies this bone-sparing method.

-- Comprehensive aftercare: Structured aftercare ensures the long-term success of the operation.
+- Comprehensive aftercare: A structured follow-up care ensures long-term success of the operation.

 The range of services offered by our hip specialist

-At ENDOPROTHETICUM Rhein-Main in Mainz, we offer you treatment for your hip condition tailored to your individual needs.
-As your experienced hip specialist, Prof. Kutzner covers the entire spectrum of endoprosthetic joint replacement.
+At ENDOPROTHETICUM Rhein-Main in Mainz, we offer a treatment for your hip disease tailored to your needs.
+As your experienced hip specialist Prof. Kutzner covers the entire spectrum of endoprosthetic joint replacement.

-- Primary hip replacement (THR): The first-time use of an artificial hip joint in cases of advanced joint wear.
+- Primary implantation of hip endoprostheses (hip replacement): The first-time use of an artificial hip joint in advanced joint wear.

-- Short-stem endoprosthetics: Particularly suitable for younger and active patients, as more of the patient's own bone is preserved.
+- Short stem endoprosthetics: Particularly suitable for younger and active patients, as more of their own bone is preserved.

-- Revision surgeries: Replacement of loosened or worn prosthesis components.
+- Revision surgeries (Revisions): Replacement of loosened or worn-out prosthesis components.

-- Minimally invasive surgical techniques: Preservation of muscles and soft tissues to accelerate the healing process.
+- Minimally invasive surgical techniques: Sparing of muscles and soft tissues to accelerate the healing process.

-If hip pain is affecting your daily life, don't hesitate to schedule an appointment with our hip specialist in Mainz.
+If hip pain dominates your daily life, don't hesitate to schedule an appointment with our hip specialist in Mainz.
 Prof. Dr. med.
-Kutzner and his team will take the time for a thorough examination and a personal consultation.
-Together, we will find the best solution to help you regain mobility and quality of life.
+Kutzner and his team take the time for a thorough examination and a personal consultation.
+Together, we will find the best solution to help you regain more mobility and joy in life.

-The minimally invasive anterolateral (front-side) approach to the hip joint, also the "Wiesbaden approach" , does not injure the surrounding muscles.
+The minimally invasive anterolateral approach (front-lateral) to the hip joint, also "Wiesbadener Zugang" called, does not damage the surrounding musculature.

-Blunt preparation is performed using the so-called " Wiesbaden finger ".
+The blunt preparation is performed using the so-called Wiesbadener finger.

 ALL IMAGES Courtesy of MATHYS